amruta-shingare/amruta-shingare/README.md

-## 👋 Hey There!
+## 👋 Hey there!
 I’m Amruta

-I’m a front-end developer passionate about building beautiful and user-friendly interfaces using modern technologies — or exploring new tools to make them better!
+A passionate front-end developer who loves turning ideas into visually stunning and responsive web interfaces.
+I specialize in crafting clean, intuitive user experiences — or experimenting with the latest tech to make them even better!

 ### 🚀 My Tech Stack